 Our current reality: We do not have an extensive budget to send teachers for professional development, but we are committed to finding resources and ways to send staff to professional development.
 We sponsor AVID conferences and send several teachers each year to attend sessions.
 We have gathered together a team of 3 teachers to assist in developing staff knowledge of Technology and begun site led training sessions with them.
-Three Emerson staff have begun participating in instructional rounds, and many staff have received release time to work on curriculum development.
-The entire Spanish department has written mini-grants to develop curriculum mapping.
+Three Emerson staff have begun participating in instructional rounds, and many staff have received release time to work on curriculum development. a new multiyear grant, the Light Grant, will allow a team of 6 language teachers--including teachers using both immersion, ELL strategies, and traditional language aquisition, to support the learning of language through TPRS training.
 The whole Social Science department has attended a common workshop on to continue developing the common core curricula.
 These people make up more than 50% of the staff.